intel/libvpl/doc/spec/source/programming_guide/VPL_prg_mem.rst

 for surface management.
 The surface returned by these functions is a reference counted object and the application must call :cpp:member:`mfxFrameSurfaceInterface::Release` after finishing all operations with the surface.
-In this model the application does not need to create and set the external allocator to oneVPL.
+In this model the application does not need to create and set the external allocator to |vpl_short_name|.

 Another method to obtain an internally allocated surface is to call :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` with a working surface equal to NULL